Sustainable biofuel: Sustainable transport

 Biofuels have a limited ability to replace fossil fuels and should not be regarded as a 'silver bullet' to deal with transport emissions.
 Biofuels on their own cannot deliver a sustainable transport system and so must be developed as part of an integrated approach, which promotes other renewable energy options and energy efficiency, as well as reducing the overall energy demand and need for transport.
 Consideration needs to be given to the development of hybrid and fuel cell vehicles, public transport, and better town and rural planning.

 In December 2008, an Air New Zealand jet completed the world's first commercial aviation test flight partially using jatropha-based fuel.
 More than a dozen performance tests were undertaken in the two-hour test flight which departed from Auckland International Airport.
 A biofuel blend of 50:50 jatropha and Jet A1 fuel was used to power one of the Boeing 747-400's Rolls-Royce RB211 engines.
 Air New Zealand set several criteria for its jatropha, requiring that "the land it came from was neither forest nor virgin grassland in the previous 20 years, that the soil and climate it came from is not suitable for the majority of food crops and that the farms are rain fed and not mechanically irrigated".
 The company has also set general sustainability criteria, saying that such biofuels must not compete with food resources, that they must be as good as traditional jet fuels, and that they should be cost competitive.

-As of August 2025, published assessments placed delivered sustainable aviation fuel (SAF) in the range of about US$3–6 per U.S. gallon in international markets, with U.S. spot quotes sometimes higher; incentives can lower the airline's effective net price.

 In January 2009, Continental Airlines used a sustainable biofuel to power a commercial aircraft for the first time in North America.
 This demonstration flight marks the first sustainable biofuel demonstration flight by a commercial carrier using a twin-engined aircraft, a Boeing 737-800, powered by CFM International CFM56-7B engines.
 The biofuel blend included components derived from algae and jatropha plants.
 The algae oil was provided by Sapphire Energy, and the jatropha oil by Terasol Energy.